 Dio Brando's Stand, The World, from JoJo's Bizarre Adventure can do this.
-An interesting example, in that this is played up as every bit as devastating a power as it seems.
+An interesting example, in that this is played up as every bit as devastating a power as it seems (especially since, unlike many of the other examples, Dio is perfectly capable of damaging objects or people in the time-frozen world).
 Most of the cast is terrified of him, good and bad.
-Only Jotaro comes out of the fight with him still able to stand on his own, and that's only because his Stand, Star Platinum, is the same type as Dio's.
-And the only reason anyone survived at all, as Joseph realized, is because he hasn't yet properly synchronized with The World to be able to keep time continuously stopped (he can only keep time stopped for a few seconds from his perspective before he has to let it flow again for a while).
+Only Jotaro comes out of the fight with him still able to stand on his own, and that's only because his own Stand, Star Platinum, is the same type as Dio's.
+And the only reason anyone survived at all, as Joseph realized, is because Dio hasn't yet properly synchronized with The World to be able to keep time continuously stopped (he can only keep time stopped for a few seconds from his perspective before he has to let it flow again for a while).

 Joe Shimamura/009 of Cyborg 009 accessed this ability by pushing his tongue down on one of his molars.
 In one episode, he temporarily lost the ability to switch it off, so he had to stop the Monster of the Week without being able to interact with it.